Kudaes/rust_tips_and_tricks/README.md

 ```
 Here I'm just calling NtAllocateVirtualMemory to allocate a certain amount of memory.
 Well, this code will work 99% of the times, but the remaining 1% will fail unexpectedly leading to every sort of unexpected behavior.

-Don't ask me why this happens because I don't know it, but this situation arises when you use the trait `default()` directly into the method `transmute()`.
+Don't ask me why this happens because I don't really know it, but this situation arises when you pass the output of the method `default()` as a reference directly into the method `transmute()`.
 So the best way to remove that 1% chance of unexpected failure is to rewrite the previous code like this:
 ```rust
 let handle = GetCurrentProcess();
 let a = usize::default(); // This is the key line